 You may also need legal documents for the business, including:

-Secured business loans require proof of collateral.
+Secured business loans require proof of collateral and possibly an appraisal.
 If you’re applying for an SBA loan, you’ll probably also need a business plan, business history summary, lease information and financial projections.

-After gathering the necessary information and documents, you should be ready to submit your application.
+After gathering the necessary information and documents, you should be ready to apply for the working capital loan.
 Many lenders offer an online application through their website but applying face-to-face in a branch location might also be an option.

 Early preparation will streamline the application process, leading to faster approval and funding.
 If more information is necessary during the underwriting process for approval, the lender will usually reach out by email or phone.
 Some lenders offer the ability to check your application progress online.
 After approval, you should receive funding within a few days.